hoshdog/equanimity/functions/README.md

 2. Click **Add a permission**.
 3. Select **Microsoft Graph**.
 4. Select **Application permissions**.
-5. Search for and add the following permission:
+5. Search for and add the following permissions:
     *   `Files.ReadWrite.All`
+    *   `Sites.ReadWrite.All` (Required for Teams Channel integration)
 6. Click **Grant admin consent for [Your Tenant]**.
 This is crucial for the client credentials flow to work.

 ### 3. Create a Client Secret